What is a ‘Pay For Delete’ Letter?

 How Does a Payment for Delete Work?

-First of all, it is important to note offering to pay an outstanding debt to get a collection or judgement off your credit report, doesn’t mean you are conceding the debt is yours.
-A payment for deletion offer letter basically lets a collector know you are open to paying off a debt the collection agency says you owe in exchange for a signed contract indicating they will remove offending negative items such as a credit card collection or debt judgement from your credit report.
+First of all, it is important to note that offering to pay an outstanding debt to get a collection or judgment off your credit report, doesn’t mean you are conceding the debt is yours.
+A payment for deletion offer letter lets a collector know you are open to paying off a debt that the collection agency says you owe.
+In exchange, you’re asking for a signed contract indicating they will remove offending negative items such as a credit card collection or debt judgment from your credit report.

-The collector is under no obligation to agree to your terms and most people will tell you it’s impossible because they don’t want to have to go through the hassle of updating their report to the credit bureaus.
+The collector is under no obligation to agree to your terms.
+Most creditors will tell you that it’s impossible because they don’t want to have to go through the hassle of updating their report to the credit bureaus.
 Collection agencies like AFNI or Alliance One, etc. only want to make money.
-If you stick to your guns, you will probably be able to talk to someone who will know what a Payment For Deletion (PFD) is and might be willing to work with you, especially if it means they’re going to get some money.
+If you stick to your guns, you will probably be able to talk to someone who will know what a payment for deletion is.
+They might be willing to work with you, especially if it means they’re going to get some money.

 Original Creditor: [creditor name]

 In reference to the above-listed account, I am writing this letter to offer you the opportunity to settle the alleged amount due to our mutual benefit.
 Please note that I do not acknowledge any liability for this debt in any form and I retain my right to request a full and complete debt verification and validation from your company.